-A Window is complementary to the app’s layout.
+A window is complementary to the app’s layout.
 To add windows to a web experience, go to the Page panel, click the Window tab, click the Add window button, and select a template.
 Unlike a page, a window only has body content.
-When you add widgets to a window, they’re listed on the Window tab’s Outline section and the quick navigation menu (at the bottom of the builder window).
+When you add widgets to a window, they’re listed in the Outline section of the Window tab and on the quick navigation menu at the bottom of the builder window.
 Windows are grouped by fixed and anchored windows.
-You can point to a window in the panel and click Set as splash if the window isn’t already connected to open with a page.
+You can point to a window in the panel and click Set as splash if the window isn’t connected to open with a page.
 To change the name or remove a window, click the window’s more options button and choose Rename or Delete.
 When you add a new window, its label follows a continued numbering rule.
 For example, duplicating Window 1 produces Window 2, or Window 3 if Window 2 already exists.
-For fixed windows (except splash), the window's name is also used in the experience's URL.
+For fixed windows (except splash windows), the window's name is also used in the experience's URL.
 (If you change the name of a window after publishing, previously used URLs will still work.)

-Use the following options for managing the windows in your app:
+Use the following options for managing the windows in an app:

 - Splash windows that open with the web experience can be set in the Window panel.
 Point to a window under Fixed windows (excluding those connected to open with a page) and click the Set as splash button.
 A web experience can have one splash window.

 - For a window to open with a page, go to the Page settings and choose a fixed window from the Open with window menu.
 Windows set as splash do not appear in the options.
 Once a window is set to be opened with a page, the Opens with page icon appears next to it in the Window panel.
 Point to the icon for a tooltip with the name of the connected page.
 Page windows only appear once in the web experience unless the user refreshes the browser.

 - Configure Set link to open a window using a widget setting.
 In a widget’s Set link window, for Link, choose Window, and select an anchored or fixed window (except splash).
 Windows triggered by widgets appear each time a user clicks the widget.